Committees

 The Annual Planning Committee (APC) works year-round to assemble innovative content, speakers, and technology for the PSPS Annual Meeting held every fall.
 Members work closely with industry partners and other PSPS committees including the education, membership and scientific committees.
 The APC works inclusively to organize a world-class meeting that includes a cadaveric skills lab, robust scientific program with abstract awards, surgical and pain panel speakers, and advanced practice provider (APP) program.

-Eric Lee, MD - Co-Chair (HI)
+Eric Lee, MD - Co-Chair

-Scott Pritzlaff, MD - Co-Chair (CA)
+Ramo Naidu, MD - Co-Chair

 Diversity & Inclusive Committee